-- We may ask you to undress and put on scrubs (top and pants often worn by nurses). - If your spine or hips are being scanned, you will then lie on a padded table.
+• We may ask you to undress and put on scrubs.
+These are the top and pants nurses often wear.

+• If your spine or hips are being scanned: We will ask you to lie on a padded table.
 The table has an X-ray source below it and a sensor above it.